khaosans/ddd-llm-claims/docs/visualization_guide.md

 ---

-### Event Timeline: The Story of What Happened
+### Event Timeline: Processing History

-**The Story**: Like a timeline in a history book, event timelines show what happened and when.
-They tell the complete story of a claim's journey through the system.
+**Event Timeline**: Event timelines document the chronological sequence of domain events for a claim, providing a complete processing history.

 **What It Shows**:
 - **Event types**: What happened (ClaimFactsExtracted, PolicyValidated, etc.)